YinuoCheng/BST-260-Yinuo/README.txt

 Running the R Script
 Save the following code as an  file, for example, .
 Open the file in RStudio or your R editor.
-Click the "Run" button or use the shortcut key (usually Ctrl + Enter) to execute the script..Rdata_analysis.R